mer-hybris/pulseaudio-modules-droid/README.md

       writing audio too early will break the calibration.
 In these cases this quirk can be enabled and 10 seconds of sleep is added after opening hw module.
+* standby_set_route
+    * Disabled by default.
+    * Some devices don't like to receive set_parameters() call while they are in write(), even if it seems the mutexes are correctly in place.
+      Standby is another synchronization point which seems to work better.
+      If there are hiccups like long delays when setting route during voice call start try enabling this quirk.

 For example, to disable input_atoi and enable close_input quirks, use module argument